jeraldrich/blog/docs/about_me.rst

 I've worked with successful startups implementing anything at any layer of the stack, and sometimes even mobile.

-From the raging successes of https://libertydistribution.com/ and http://rewardstyle.com, to financial failures like http://earth911.com
+From the raging successes of https://libertydistribution.com and http://rewardstyle.com, to colossal financial failures like http://earth911.com

 Building my first computer as a kid from scavanging 'working' parts from a dumpster behind a computer repair shop, to composing orchestral space music at https://soundcloud.com/milkysway/sets/adventures-in-hyperspace

-Making a go-kart out of a garden tiller motor and lawn mower wheels, to writing futuristic cowboy sci fi stories that will never be publicly shown.
+Making a go-kart out of a garden tiller motor and lawn mower wheels, to writing futuristic cowboy sci fi stories that will never be shown to anyone.

 I just like to make stuff.